hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_service_azure_search.html.markdown

 * `id` - The ID of the Data Factory Linked Service.

+* `encrypted_credential` - The encrypted credential to connnect to Azure Search Service.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: